 Elementary School Head, Sun Valley Community School

-Sun Valley Community School is seeking a dynamic professional to work in our admissions office, specializing in multicultural outreach and Elementary admissions.
-This is a full-time, 12-month position with benefits, beginning September 2021.
-Advanced proficiency in Spanish, experience teaching or working in a comparable educational environment, strong interpersonal written and verbal skills, excellent organizational skills and attention to detail, and demonstrated participation in equity and inclusion efforts are qualifications and attributes we are seeking for this position.
-Bachelor’s degree or higher in elementary education or related field, or relevant and equivalent teaching or other work experience is required.
+Sun Valley Community School is seeking a dynamic professional to work in our admissions office.
+This is a full-time, 12-month position with benefits.
+Proficiency in Spanish, experience teaching or working in a comparable educational environment, strong interpersonal written and verbal skills, excellent organizational skills and attention to detail, and demonstrated participation in equity and inclusion efforts are qualifications and attributes we are seeking for this position.
+Bachelor’s degree or higher in elementary education or related field, or relevant and equivalent teaching or other work experience is preferred.

-The Admissions Associate Director for Elementary and Multicultural Outreach is a valued member of the admissions team which collaborates heavily across all aspects of the enrollment management process.
-This specific role focuses on all areas of the admissions process for Elementary applicants (Early Childhood through 5th grade) and serves as a contact for the Admissions Office’s multicultural outreach, providing support in the recruiting, application, and transition processes for families of color, particularly Latino / Spanish-speaking families from the Wood River Valley and beyond.
+The Admissions Associate is a valued member of the admissions team which collaborates heavily across all aspects of the enrollment management process.
+This specific role focuses on all areas of the admissions process for Elementary applicants (Early Childhood through 5th grade) and serves as a contact for the Admissions Office’s multicultural outreach, providing support in the recruiting, application, and transition processes for families of color, particularly Spanish-speaking families from the Wood River Valley and beyond.

 - Work collaboratively with the admissions team and committees in all aspects of the Elementary admissions process from inquiry to enrollment: responding to inquiries, scheduling student visits, conducting parent and student interviews, communicating with parents, reviewing applications and selecting students, writing regular communications, and planning admissions events;

 - Recruit and enroll Latino students through outreach, event hosting, relationship building, and community networking;

 - Support Spanish-speaking families in the application, enrollment and transition processes to SVCS;